How To Write An ISO To The USB Drive Directly From The Internet

 In the next screen, choose the destination drive i.e your USB drive.
 Double check if you have chosen the correct drive.
 Finally, click Start Restoring button.

-The BTFS will download the contents of the torrent file directly from the Internet and the Disk Image Creator application will write them into your USB drive.
+The BTFS will download the contents of the torrent file directly from the Internet and the Disk Image Creator application will write the ISO into your USB drive.

 Now grab a cup of coffee.
-Like I already said, it may take a long time to complete.
+Like I already said, it may take a long time to complete depending upon your Internet speed.
 I have tested Ubuntu 18.04 server ISO (size 800+ MB) and it took roughly one hour to complete.
 Once the USB bootable drive is created, unmount, plug-in again and check if you can be able to boot from that drive.

 Finally, don’t forget to unmount the BTFS file system using command: